 The Contemporary has some really unique Christmas decor that you definitely should stop in to check out.

 For starters, it has the tallest Christmas tree of all the resorts!
-Topping off at 70 ft tall, this monster actually sits outside in front of the hotel.
+Topping off at 70 ft tall, this ginormous tree actually sits outside in front of the hotel.

-The characters are usually modeled after Mary Blair’s (who designed the it’s a small world attraction) style of art.
+The characters are usually modeled after Mary Blair’s iconic it’s a small world style of art.

-This year would have been the 11th anniversary of the gingerbread display, but sadly, we will have to wait until 2021 to see them again.
+2020 would have been the 11th anniversary of the gingerbread display, but sadly due to covid the gingerbread displays didn’t return last year.

 Disney’s Polynesian Village Resort